Rothamsted/knetminer-common/README.md

 As you can see, you need an account to write into our artifactory server.
 The OS variables used to define them are the same defined in `maven-settings.xml`.
-Maven has alternatives to do so (eg, `.m2/settings.xml`), though the preferred way to deploy your project is via Travis automation (see the next section).
+Maven has alternatives to do so (eg, `.m2/settings.xml`), though the preferred way to deploy your project is via CI automation (see the next section).

-[20]: travis/maven-settings.xml
+[20]: ci-build/maven-settings.xml

 ## Using multiple deployment profiles